-The children within the houses have a high level of care need and are also extremely vulnerable, therefore staffing levels are set to a high standard with a minimum of one member of staff to two children during day time hours and minimum of one member of staff to four children over night.
+The children within the houses have a high level of care need and are also extremely vulnerable, therefore staffing levels are set to a high standard with a minimum of one member of staff to two children during daytime hours and minimum of one member of staff to four children over night.

-A small number of children will require closer supervision and will have one member of staff allocated to support and monitor them for the agreed time period, waking day or 24 hours.
+A small number of children will require closer supervision to keep them safe and will have one member of staff allocated to support and monitor them for the agreed time period, waking day or 24 hours.
 This is with agreement from their funding authority.